Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Discussion

-\paragraph{Shallow adoption despite available depth:} Across all three configuration mechanisms we examined in detail, adoption remains limited.
-Most repositories include only one or two \textsc{Context Files} (Figure~\ref{fig:files-per-repo}), and the median number of \textsc{Skills} and \textsc{Subagents} per repository is two in both cases.
-Moreover, 83.3\% of \textsc{Skills} do not include additional resources, and when resources are present, static documentation (\texttt{references/}) is more common than executable scripts (\texttt{scripts/}).
-In practice, \textsc{Skills}, therefore, function primarily as structured text rather than executable workflow bundles.
-This suggests that configuration is currently used more as documentation than as automation.
-We also found no evidence of repositories using the persistent memory feature of Claude Code’s \textsc{Subagents}.
+\paragraph{Limited adoption of advanced mechanisms:} Adoption of all three mechanisms remains limited.
+For each mechanism, most repositories include only one or two artifacts (Figure~\ref{fig:files-per-repo}).
+Moreover, 85.5\% of \textsc{Skills} do not include additional resources, and when resources are present, static documentation (\texttt{references/\allowbreak{}}) is as common as executable scripts (\texttt{scripts/\allowbreak{}}). \textsc{Skills} therefore function primarily as structured text rather than executable scripts.
+We also found no evidence of repositories using the persistent memory feature of Claude Code's \textsc{Subagents}.

-This gap between available depth and actual usage likely reflects both the novelty of these mechanisms and the effort required to configure them.
-Claude Code was released only in February 2025, with \textsc{Skills} and \textsc{Subagents} introduced even more recently.
-Beyond recency, developers may gravitate toward the lowest-friction mechanism (i.e., \textsc{Context Files}) without exploring more advanced options.
-Defining executable \textsc{Skills} with scripts and structured resources requires additional design and maintenance effort compared to authoring Markdown instructions, which may deter adoption in the absence of clear guidance on best practices.
-At present, there is little empirical evidence on which configuration strategies are most effective or under which conditions they yield measurable improvements.
-Future work should therefore assess whether deeper configuration leads to performance gains, extending early evidence on the impact of \textsc{Context Files}~\cite{lulla2026impact}.
+This gap likely reflects both the novelty of these mechanisms and the effort required to configure them.
+Developers may prefer the simplest mechanism (i.e., \textsc{Context Files}), since defining executable \textsc{Skills} with scripts and structured resources requires more design and maintenance effort than authoring Markdown files.
+Future work should assess whether deeper configuration leads to measurable performance gains, extending early evidence on the impact of \textsc{Context Files}~\cite{lulla2026impact}.